President, Cogent Power (Canada)

-Head of Supply Chain, Australian Red Cross Blood Service
+National Supply Chain Manager, Australian Red Cross Blood Service

 Annette Sando is the Head of Supply Chain at Australian Red Cross Blood Service.
 She is an accomplished financially astute supply chain professional with excellent communication, change management and team building skills.
 Highly motivated and results driven - Annette is always keen to educate and set ' the vision' then support and drive the team to deliver out performance.
 Her love of supply chain and determination deliver the best performance possible.

 She is a strong believer in the power of strong internal relationships and truly engaging with key customers and suppliers.
 She believes people are your greatest asset.
-"I makes sure I have the right people motivated to look for innovative solutions to drive effective and efficient processes supported by the right integrated systems and tools.
+"I make sure I have the right people motivated to look for innovative solutions to drive effective and efficient processes supported by the right integrated systems and tools.
 The result?
-A great team deriving great fun and enjoyment in delivering a supply chain function that is lean,agile, competitive and resilient."
+A great team deriving great fun and enjoyment in delivering a supply chain function that is lean, agile, competitive and resilient."

 Manager Continuous Improvement and Lean Six Sigma Master Black Belt, Qantas Airways